 A tardy is defined as arrival to class after the scheduled start time.
 Arrival more than 15 minutes after the period begins will be considered an absence.
 Any student arriving at school after the school day has started should report to the office immediately upon his/her arrival at school to record the time of arrival and the reason for being late.
-The student may be assigned a detention, suspension, Saturday School, or other consequences for tardiness.
+Students will be given one tardy warning.
+After the initial tardy warning, students will be issued a 15-minute detention, which must be served within one calendar week.
+If a student doesn't serve within the one calendar week, further disciplinary action may be taken by administration.